 Spirit Figures (Dance for the Earth)

-Spirit Figures is a ritual, a theatrical yet spiritual ritual, with larger than life “puppets” carried and manipulated by dancers/humans created from materials destructive to human life and to planet earth.
+Spirit Figures – a ritual, a theatrical yet spiritual ritual, with larger than life “puppets” carried and manipulated by dancers/humans created from materials destructive to human life and to planet earth.
 This dance takes a level of pride in worship and honoring of the power of these attempts at dignity, royalty and, perhaps, godliness.
 There is also theatricality and absurdity in this play of our passion to destroy and use up without regard to now and to the future.
+In Virginia, there were four animal figures (East=owl; North=bear, West=bear; South=turtle) and four human/people “spirit figures.”
+In the “Transformation” section, a final spirit figure, the snake, enters – symbol of transformation.

 (1992) February 7 and 8 Spirit Figures premiered in an evening of concert dances titled Dance for the Earth, Arlington, Virginia.
 Dances in the evening-length program of five works, were created in commemoration and honored awareness of planet earth and in preparation for our participation in the United Nation’s Earth Summit, Eco ’92.
 Spirit Figures is a contemporary ritual – totems to “the Gods” to protect the Earth.